OthelloPlusPlus/Libft/README.md

 > 		- Pascal Rudolphus Jacobus Spijkstra

 ## ft_printf
 Project creating a function replicating printf's behavior.
-Added ft_dprintf (replicating dprintf) and ft_strprintf (returning the string in stead of printing it).
+Afterwards ft_dprintf and ft_strprintf were added. ft_dprintf replicated the behavior of dprintf. ft_strprintf does not print its string but returns it instead.

 ### Evaluations
 **Score:** 120%